aa57c/DS_Capstone_Project/README.md

    To enhance your application with the LLM, you will need the Ollama server.
 Follow the link below for installation instructions: https://ollama.com/

+   Make sure the server is running before you run the application.

 9. Run the application